 Optus, the second largest telecommunications provider in Australia, uses TripGo as a white label to integrate Optus employee busses and encourage staff to leave their cars at home.
-MaaS Malaga uses TripGo to provide the first mobility-as-a-service platform in Spain.
 RACV offers a customised journey planner app to their members, using SkedGo’s technology.
 TCCS, the local transport authority in Canberra, also takes advantage of SkedGo’s solution.
 UK company Ticketer is very happy with SkedGo’s MaaS platform.
 In the US, Conduent benefitted from the platform to provide local journey planners in LA and Denver.
 Nissan engaged SkedGo for a corporate mobility pilot in Paris.
 Vy Group (formerly NSB), one of the largest transport groups in the Nordics, appointed MaaS platform provider SkedGo to build their new journey planner for the Scandinavian region.
 SkedGo also provides the technology for the Australian MaaS trial with iMOVE, IAG and University of Sydney.

 “Routing has become commoditised with users spoilt for free choices.
 The next value add is predictive transport personalisation, to serendipitously serve trips that match where, how, when and with who a user wants to go.
 That will open the gates to deeper online-offline coordination socially and professionally, save time, money and carbon.”Claus von Hessberg, SkedGo founder